Samsung/tizen-docs/docs/platform/release-notes/tizen-9-0-m2.md

   - Tizen.Multimedia.Vision
     - InferenceTargetType and InferenceBackendType have been removed.
   - Tizen.Multimedia.Util
-    - Deprecated APIs has been removed.
+    - Deprecated APIs have been removed.
   - Tizen.Multimedia.StreamRecorder has been removed.
   - Tizen.Uix.Tts
     - New TTS synthesized PCM APIs have been added.